tligorio/sample_pages_csci127/index.md

 For more information:  [https://nshacks.com ](https://nshacks.com)

+**10/10/2018 NO OFFICE HOURS TODAY** I will be available Thursday before class by appointment, if anyone planned to see me today please send me email.
+Thank you!

 **10/10/2018 Hunter College CS Student Event Calendar:** [http://bit.ly/HunterTechCalendar](http://bit.ly/HunterTechCalendar)

 **10/08/2018 -- Added sample output to Project3 description**